symmy596/Advanced_Practical_Chemistry_Teaching/Week_1/README.md

 activate adv_lab
 ```

 You should now see the pharse `(adv_lab)` preceeding the line on which you are typing.
-Finally we must install two programs:
+Finally we must install three programs:

 ```
 pip install pylj

 conda install nb_conda

+conda install -c anaconda scipy
 ```

 On the second installation you may be asked if you would like to *proceed*, once again press `y` and enter.
+You may also be asked for admin credentials, decline.

 You can now launch the Jupyter notebook from this command line by typing